 Surgery Grand Rounds

 Wednesdays 8-9 a.m.
-In-person attendance Room 5403 and virtual via Zoom/live streaming (NOTE: ZOOM information will be sent out – as well as a link for live streaming for each event.
-Contact Jolene Snover for an invite at email@example.com)
+In-person attendance Room 5403 and virtual via live streaming (NOTE: A link for live streaming via BioCom will be sent out for each event.
+Contact Jolene Snover for an invite at firstname.lastname@example.org)

 Neuroscience Grand Rounds